-Under ownership agreements with other joint owners, AMP has 23.26% undivided ownership interests in PSEC.
+Under ownership agreements with other joint owners, AMP has 23.26% undivided ownership interests in PSEC and 48.6% undivided ownership in Greenup.
 Each of the respective owners is responsible for its portion of construction costs.
 Kilowatt-hour generation and variable operating expenses are divided on an owner's percentage of dispatched power and fixed operating expenses are allocated by project ownership with each owner reflecting its respective costs in its statements of revenue and expenses.
-AMP's ownership interest in PSEC includes the proportionate share of PSEC's balance sheet as provided for under Accounting Standards Codification ("ASC") 970-810-45, Undivided Interests.
+AMP's ownership interest in PSEC and Greenup includes the proportionate share of PSEC and Greenup's balance sheet as provided for under Accounting Standards Codification ("ASC") 970-810-45, Undivided Interests.
 This Accounting Standard requires the recording of undivided interests in assets and liabilities when given conditions are met.